hmxmilohax/rb3-pc/_english/customconfiguration.md

 **YOU MAY HAVE TO MAKE THE WINDOW WIDER TO READ THE OPTIONS!**
 ![A screenshot of Rock Band 3's I/O custom settings, showing Emulated MIDI Devices, device type, and device selection highlighted in tan with a solid outline, and Pad Handler Mode highlighted in blue with a dotted outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/io.png "I/O")
 * ![A tan square with a solid outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/smalltan.png "Tan Square") **For third party Keyboard, wired Pro Guitar, and Pro Drums players**:
-	* 🎹 **Keyboard Players: Leave your "Emulated MIDI type" on "Keyboard" and select your keyboard or MIDI interface in the drop-down menu next to it.**.
+	* 🎹 **Keyboard Players: Leave your "Emulated MIDI type" on "Keyboard" and select your keyboard or MIDI interface in the drop-down menu next to it**.
 	* 🎸 **Pro Guitar Players: Change your "Emulated MIDI type" from "Keyboard" to "Guitar (17 Frets)" if you have a Mustang Pro Guitar, or "Guitar (22 Frets)" if you have a Squier Pro Guitar, then select your MIDI to USB interface in the drop-down menu next to it**.
-	* 🥁 **Pro Drums Players: Change your "Emulated MIDI type" from "Keyboard" to "Drums", then select your MIDI Electronic Drum Kit or MIDI to USB interface in the drop-down menu next to it**.
+	* 🥁 **Pro Drums Players: Change your "Emulated MIDI type" from "Keyboard" to "Drums", then select your Electronic MIDI Drum Kit or MIDI to USB interface in the drop-down menu next to it**.

 Visit the instrument repo if you're using a [[Xbox 360]](https://github.com/hmxmilohax/rb3-pc/tree/main/instrument-repo/Xbox%20360%20Rock%20Band%203%20Keyboard#readme) or a [[Nintendo Wii]](https://github.com/hmxmilohax/rb3-pc/tree/main/instrument-repo/Wii%20Rock%20Band%20Keyboard#readme) Rock Band 3 Keyboard connected via MIDI to USB.
 Also visit the instrument repo if you're on a [[MIDI Drum Kit]](https://github.com/hmxmilohax/rb3-pc/tree/main/instrument-repo/MIDI%20Drums#readme) and wish to adjust mappings.